apache/pekko-connectors/docs/src/main/paradox/solr.md

 Data sent to Solr is not searchable until it has been committed to the index.
 These are the major options for handling commits:

 1. The Solr installation can be configured to use **auto-commit**.
-2. Specify **commit-within** in `SolrUpdateSettings` to trigger commits after every write through Alpakka Solr.
+2. Specify **commit-within** in `SolrUpdateSettings` to trigger commits after every write through Apache Pekko Connectors Solr.
 3. Use explicit committing via the `SolrClient.commit` methods on stream completion as most examples show.
 As `commit` is a blocking operation, choose an appropriate execution context (preferably *not* `system.dispatcher`).

 Configuration of Solr committing is described in @extref[UpdateHandlers in SolrConfig](solr:updatehandlers-in-solrconfig.html#commits).